-- Eve speculates that the murder was done by one of his partners or by some other e-geek whom he trusted with information about the game.
+- Eve speculates that the murder was done by one of Bart's partners, or by some other e-geek whom he trusted with information about the game.

 - During Eve’s interviews with U-Play employees, she questions Roland Chadwick, who eventually admits to sharing some information about Fantastical with his part-time co-hab Milton Dubrosky, who has done time for e-theft.

 - Eve sends Chadwick into Central for further interview and orders that Dubrosky be picked up as well.

 - Roarke comes in to U-Play and Eve comforts him.
 They discuss Fantastical and the fact that Roarke’s companies are developing similar technology.
 Before Eve leaves, Roarke offers to work with Feeney.